 The experimental design was a completely randomized design with two factors (fertilizer levels and bacterial inoculation).
-Each treatment consisted of five replicates with three subsamples for tomato and four replicates with two subsamples for corn.
-All replicates for each treatment were placed in a growth chamber, and containers of plants were randomly arranged withinbeach growth chamber.
+Each treatment consisted of five replicates with three subsamples for tomato, four replicates with two subsamples for corn, and ten replicates for perennial ryegrass.
+All replicates for each treatment were placed in a growth chamber, and containers of plants were randomly arranged within each growth chamber.
 Additionally, all containers were rotated within the growth chambers every 7 d to avoid possible confounding effects of chamber environmental variations.

-Physiological analyses, ACC determination, shoot and root growth analyses, shoot and root nutrient analysis, and statistical analysis were performed as stated above.
+Physiological analyses, ACC determination, shoot and root growth analyses, nutrient analysis, and statistical analysis were performed as stated above.

 Maize Salinity Stress

 Maize plants inoculated with ACCd bacteria demonstrated improved salinity tolerance through the promotion of increased membrane stability and shoot and root growth.
 Inoculation of plants subjected to salinity stress resulted in reduced electrolyte leakage (fig. 3), as well as an increase in shoot biomass (fig. 13), root biomass (fig. 14), root volume (fig. 16), and root diameter (fig. 18) compared to non-inoculated controls.
-ACC and nutrient analysis results are still pending.
-A full representation of the data is included in figures 3, 6, 9, 12, and 13-18.
+No significant differences were found in ethylene content in inoculated maize plants under salinity stress, (fig. 19), nor were significant differences found in nutrient composition in the inoculated plants (table 1).
+A full representation of the data is included in figures 3, 6, 9, 12, 13-19, and table 1.

 Maize Low Fertility

 Maize plants inoculated with ACCd bacteria demonstrated improved root growth in low fertility conditions compared to non-inoculated controls.
 Root volume (fig. 16) and root diameter (fig. 18) were significantly increased in inoculated plants under low fertility stress.
-ACC and nutrient analysis results are still pending.
-A full representation of the data is included in figures 2, 5, 8, 11, and 13-18.
+While trends were observed for reduced ethylene content in inoculated maize, no significant differences were found (fig. 19), nor were significant differences found in nutrient composition in the inoculated plants (table 1).
+A full representation of the data is included in figures 2, 5, 8, 11, 13-19, and table 1.

 Tomato Salinity Stress

 Tomato plants inoculated with ACCd bacteria demonstrated improved salinity tolerance through the promotion of increased shoot and root growth.
-Inoculation of plants subjected to salinity stress resulted in an increase in shoot biomass (fig. 31), root biomass (fig. 32), root length (fig. 33), root volume (fig. 34), and root surface area (fig. 35) compared to non-inoculated controls.
-ACC and nutrient analysis results are still pending.
-A full representation of the data is included in figures 21, 24, 27, 30, and 31-36.
+Inoculation of plants subjected to salinity stress resulted in an increase in shoot biomass (fig. 32), root biomass (fig. 33), root length (fig. 34), root volume (fig. 35), and root surface area (fig. 36) compared to non-inoculated controls.
+Inoculated plants also had lower ethylene concentrations compared to non-inoculated plants under salinity stress (fig. 38).
+No significant differences found in nutrient composition in the inoculated plants (table 2).
+A full representation of the data is included in figures 22, 25, 28, 31-38, and table 2.

 Tomato Low Fertility

-Tomato plants inoculated with ACCd bacteria demonstrated improved tolerance to low fertility conditions through the promotion of leaf hydration status and root growth.
-Inoculation of plants subjected to low fertility stress resulted in higher leaf relative water content (fig. 23) and root length (fig. 33) compared to non-inoculated controls.
-ACC and nutrient analysis results are still pending.
-A full representation of the data is included in figures 20, 23, 26, 29, and 31-36.
+Tomato plants inoculated with ACCd bacteria demonstrated improved low fertility tolerance through the promotion of leaf hydration status and root growth.
+Inoculation of plants subjected to low fertility stress resulted in higher leaf relative water content (fig. 24) and root length (fig. 34) compared to non-inoculated controls.
+Trends for increased shoot biomass, root biomass, root surface area and volume were also observed, though these results were not significant.
+Similarly, inoculated plants show trends for increases in several nutrients, including N, P, K, Ca, Mg, and S, but no significant differences (table 2).
+A full representation of the data is included in figures 21, 24, 27, 30, 32-36, and table 2.

 Burkholderia sp. with ACC-deaminase enzymes improved growth in low-fertility conditions by promoting changes to root morphology.
 ACC-deaminase bacteria protected plants from membrane damages associated with salinity stress, while promoting shoot and root growth in saline conditions.
-Improved root growth associated with ACCd bacteria can increase the water and nutrient uptake capacity of maize or tomato in low nutrient or salinity stress conditions by allowing the plant to explore a larger volume of soil.
-Plant growth promoting rhizobacteria with ACCd activity may provide growers with additional biological methods to mitigate low-fertility and salinity stress in maize and tomato.
+Improved root growth associated with ACCd bacteria can increase the water and nutrient uptake capacity of maize, tomato, or perennial ryegrass in low nutrient or salinity stress conditions by allowing the plant to explore a larger volume of soil.
+Plant growth promoting rhizobacteria with ACCd activity may provide growers with additional biological methods to mitigate low-fertility and salinity stress in maize, tomato, and perennial ryegrass.

 Education & Outreach Activities and Participation Summary

-Outreach for this project will include publication in at least one peer reviewed journal, creation of a poster, and presentation at both Rutgers University and a professional conference, such as the American Society of Agronomy, Crop Science Society of America, and Soil Science Society of America (ASA, CSSA, SSSA) Annual Meeting, which hosts over 4,000 participants.
-This research will benefit growers in the Northeast by providing new information about PGPB biofertilizers that can help improve salinity tolerance and nutrient use efficiency in maize, tomato, and perennial rye grass, which are widely grown and economically important crops in the region.
+This research will benefit growers in the Northeast by providing new information about PGPB biofertilizers that can help improve salinity tolerance and nutrient use efficiency in maize, tomato, and perennial ryegrass, which are widely grown and economically important crops in the region.
 The findings of this study may be especially useful to producers who are growing on land where crop productivity is limited by insufficient soil fertility or high soil salinity, or where low quality or recycled water with elevated salinity levels is being used for irrigation.